|

 DOES THIS VEHICLE HAVE ANY EDR FUNCTIONALITY AND IS IT COVERED BY THE CDR-KIT?

-| Version 3.0 shipped in January 2008, which included the addition of several Chrysler products.
-Version 3.5 is shipping as I write this.
-The vehicle coverage list for this and earlier software versions can be found on the Crash Data Group website. |
+Version 3.0 shipped in January 2008, which included the addition of several Chrysler products.
+Version 3.5 shipped in 2010.
+Version 4.x arrived in 2011 and included some Toyota coverage.
+We have heard that version 5.0 will ship some time in mid-2012 and will include Honda coverage.
+The vehicle coverage list for various software versions can be found on the Crash Data Group website.

 General Motors (Cadillac, Chevrolet, Buick, Olds, GMC, Pontiac, Saturn, Saab, Geo, Hummer, Isuzu)

-Ford (Ford, Lincoln, Mercury) Ford coverage on some models goes back to 2001, but is much less comprehensive than GM, though the list of covered vehicles is growing with each update, including the about to be released Ver2.9.
-There are a bunch of Ford RCMs not covered by either 2.8 or 2.9 that we will probably never get access to for what have been termed "internal/supplier" reasons, though some of them may get PCM coverage eventually.
-See below for more on PCMs.
+Ford coverage on some models goes back to 2001, but is much less comprehensive than GM, though the list of covered vehicles is growing with each update.
+There are a bunch of Ford RCMs not covered by either 2.8 or 2.9 that we will probably never get access to for what have been termed "internal/supplier" reasons.
+As of now, Ford is moving away from using the PCM to store data, with te EDR functionality centered on the RCM.
+There are a HOARD of warnings associated with PCM-data loss resulting from improper handling...which can be as simple as turning on the ignition to read the odometer.
+Be very very careful with any Ford listed as having PCM data in it, and get someone who has the right equipment to do the download.

-the event data recorder prior to the moment of airbag deployment.
+Chrysler and Bosch inked a deal in 2006 or so, and coverage has been slowing coming along starting in early 2008 with Ver.3, with some models covered back to 2005.
+This does NOT include any Mercedes models, as they are two separate entities again.
+The Chrysler add-on included a LOT of new direct-to-module cables.
+Even though I have a software update subscription, the new hardware cost me $1300.
+Ouch.
+As of Jan 2012, Chrysler is now owned by Fiat, and they are rolling out Fiat 500 models in the US, with Bosch coverage starting with Version 4.1, however there were some issues in the early translations.
+Also, chip-supplier changes forced by the Tsunami have caused massive reverification of the modules, and as a result EDR functionality is diminished for now.
+As they are able to verify that the new chips in use in their modules are providing reliable data, they'll add those data elements back in the reports.
+The Owner's Manuals for various '06 and '07 Dodge vehicles contained this interesting blurb: "In the event of an airbag deployment, your vehicle is designed to record up to 2-seconds of specific vehicle data parameters (see the following list) in the event data recorder prior to the moment of airbag deployment.
 Please note that such data are ONLY recorded if an airbag deploys, and are otherwise unavailable...Parameters that May Be Recorded: DTCs, “Time” of airbag deployment (in terms of ignition cycles and vehicle mileage), Airbag deployment level (if applicable), Seatbelt status, Brake status (service and parking brakes), Accelerator status (including vehicle speed), Engine control status (including engine speed), Cruise control status."
 I have heard from others who should probably know about such things that Chryslers prior to that really have nothing, and furthermore, Chryslers only record events.
 There is no recording of non-deployment events.
-To visit a page that discusses this issue with respect to JEEPS, CLICK HERE,
+To visit a page that discusses this issue with respect to JEEPS, CLICK HERE.

 All Other OEMs According to NHTSA, "65-90% of model year 2004 passenger vehicles" of most manufacturers have some EDR capability built into either their ACM or other on-board systems.
 NHTSA also noted that "Honda, BMW and other vehicle manufacturers record small amounts of crash data." while they cited Ford, GM, and Toyota as having "what would be considered a large amount of crash data."
 The Bosch CDR kit is the only publicly available tool to download crash data, and the coverage list cited above should be examined for coverage.
 The OEM's ability to read their own data remains a hot topic of debate.